JRCSTU/CO2MPAS-TA/doc/glossary.rst

         the same value used for NEDC physical tests.

     ``engine_has_variable_valve_actuation``
-        this input includes a range of technologies which are used to enable variable valve event timing, duration and/or lift.
-The term, as set, i ncludes Valve Timing Control (VTC)—also referred to as Variable Valve Timing (VVT) systems and Variable Valve Lift (VVL) or a combination of these systems (phasing, timing and lift variation).
+        this input includes a range of technologies that are used to enable variable valve event timing, duration and/or lift.
+The term, as set, includes Valve Timing Control (VTC)—also referred to as Variable Valve Timing (VVT) systems and Variable Valve Lift (VVL) or a combination of these systems (phasing, timing and lift variation).
 Set it to 1 if the vehicle is equipped with such a system; otherwise, set it to 0.